2004-02-09 11:34:06 -0500 | Java | 14 CommentsNo more tricky integers.

 - Any subclass of

-Foo(likeBar) follow the idiom that the type argument they supply toFoois themselves. -
+) follow the idiom that the type argument they supply toFoo

 To say that another way: this idiom allows a superclass (such as an Abstract Factory) to define methods whose argument types and return types are in terms of the subclass type, not the superclass type.